Julia (2022 TV series): Reception

 The review aggregator website Rotten Tomatoes reported a 93% approval rating with an average rating of 8.0/10, based on 44 critic reviews.
 The website's critics consensus reads, "Sarah Lancashire inhabits Julia Child with infectious joie de vivre in this appetizing valentine to the iconic chef."
 Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 20 critics, indicating "generally favorable reviews".

+For the second season, Rotten Tomatoes reported a 100% approval rating with an average rating of 7.0/10, based on 10 critic reviews.
+The website's critics consensus reads, "Understanding its strengths and leaning straight into them, Julia's deuxième cours is a delectable trifle that viewers will savor."
+Metacritic, which uses a weighted average, assigned a score of 76 out of 100 based on 7 critics, indicating "generally favorable reviews".

 Amy Amatangelo, for Paste, wrote that the "series is billed as a comedy and there are definitely funny moments—notably when people are literally on the floor assisting Julia in the filming of her show—but Julia explores not just how pioneering Child was in showing cooking on TV, but how pioneering she was for television production in general. [...]
 Ultimately, the series hinges on Lancashire’s transformative performance. [...]
 The series thrives through its strong female characters".
 David Cote, for The A.V.
 Club, gave Julia a B+ and wrote that "each 45-ish-minute episode walks a line between sentimental period drama and high-toned sitcom. [...]
 Lancashire carries the season on sturdy shoulders".
 Cote commented that the "season arc is fairly standard" and that "the nearest Julia has to a villain is Feminine Mystique author Betty Friedan (Tracee Chimo), who chides Child at a public television gala for setting back the cause.
 It's a powerful moment that shakes Julia and complicates her status as female liberator".